julioNico/julioNico/README.md

 - 📚 Engenharia da Computação - Universidade Federal do Espírito Santo (UFES)

-- 💬 Vamos falar de GNU/Linux?
+- 💬 Vamos falar de GNU/Linux :nerd_face: ?

 <!--
 **julioNico/julioNico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.